Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Refinancing can be a smart choice if you’re trying to lower your monthly payments or reduce the overall interest on your loan.
 A refinance could possibly save you thousands of dollars each year.
-And with the Credit Union National Association’s recent prediction that the Federal Funds interest rate will rise to 1.40% by the end of 2017, there’s an urgency to refinance before interest rates go up.
-Before you rush to lock in those lower rates, consider the below to help you decide if you’re ready to refinance.
+Whenever rates are in the news, it can also spark an urgency to refinance before interest rates go up again.
+Before you rush to lock in a lower rate, consider the below to help you decide if you’re ready to refinance your loan.

 Whether you want to refinance your mortgage, auto loan or student loan, there’s one thing you need to have, and that’s good credit.
 If your score is below 620, then you’re going to have a harder time qualifying to refinance.
 For instance, mortgage rates run on a sliding scale, which means applicants that have a good score of 720 or higher will receive the best rates.
 So make sure to check your credit score to see if it’s in good shape before inquiring any further about refinancing.

 You may choose to refinance your mortgage in order to lower your monthly payments.
 This can be done by either extending your loan term (how many years you’ll be making payments) or lowering the overall interest rate.

 For example, if you’re a homeowner who needs a little financial wiggle room each month, then refinancing from a 15-year mortgage to a 30-year mortgage could lower your monthly payment by $500 or more, which might be a life-saver.
 However, the longer your loan term, the more interest you will be charged over the course of the loan, so make sure you take that into account if you decide to extend the term of your loan.